ShermainePeh08/tp/docs/UserGuide.md

 #### Locating contacts: `find`

-Finds contacts whose name matches the given keyword(s).
+Lists contacts whose name contain any of the given keyword(s).

 Format: